Spatially explicit models for inference about density in unmarked or partially marked populations: The hierarchical model

-As such, $T$ and $\lambda_{0}$ serve equivalent roles as affecting baseline encounter rate.
-This formulation of the model in terms of the aggregate count simplifies computations as the latent variables $z_{irt}$ do not need to be updated in the MCMC estimation scheme (see below).
-However, retaining $z_{irt}$ in the formulation of the model is important if some individuals are uniquely marked, in which case modifying the MCMC algorithm (see below) to include both types of data is trivial.
-This is because uniquely identifiable individuals produce observations of some of the $z_{irt}$ variables.
+As such, $K$ and $\lambda_{0}$ serve equivalent roles as affecting baseline encounter rate.
+This formulation of the model in terms of the aggregate counts simplifies computations, as the unobserved encounter histories do not need to be updated in the MCMC estimation scheme.
+However, retaining the latent encounter data in the formulation of the model is important if some individuals are uniquely marked.
+In this case, modifying the MCMC algorithm to include both types of data is trivial.

-We imagine that other observation models might be possible (see Discussion) although we focus here on the Poisson encounter model because it has considerable relevance to animal surveys, and has additional methodological context related to point process models which we address in the Discussion.